Food preservation is one of the most talked-about topics in the prepper community and with good reason.

 - Cooking oils

-As mentioned earlier buckets are well suited for also storing items that have been prepackaged in smaller containers or pouches.
+As mentioned earlier, buckets are well-suited for also storing items that have been prepackaged in smaller containers, like mylar bags or vacuum-sealed pouches.

-Due to their size buckets do not do well in storing items that need to be refrigerated or frozen, unless of course, you have the facilities to do so.
+Due to their size, buckets do not do well storing items that need to be refrigerated or frozen, unless of course, you have an extremely large freezer.

 Is packaging long term food at home more expensive than buying it?

 Depending on the brands of materials and food you purchase, it can be.
 There is an upfront cost in tools like a vacuum sealer or canning system.
 However, buying food storage containers (and filling them) saves money in the long run because you can purchase bulk foods.

 Generally speaking, packaging long term food at home is cheaper.

 Is learning to package long term food at home difficult?

 Not at all!
 It will require your time and effort to organize all of the materials and storage but the process itself is very easy.
 Take it from me, if I can do it, anyone can!

 Are containers for storing food long term hard to come by?